Yinchuan: 20th century

+21st century

+On 21 June 2023, a gas explosion inside a barbecue restaurant in Yinchuan killed at least 31 people and injured 7 others.

 Geography

-Yinchuan lies in the middle of the Yinchuan or Ningxia Plain.
+Yinchuan lies in the middle of the Yinchuan Plain.
 It is sheltered from the deserts of Mongolia by the high ranges of the Helan Mountains to its west.
 The Yellow River runs through Yinchuan from southwest to northeast.
 The average elevation of Yinchuan is 1,100 meters (about 3,608 feet).
 The urban center of Yinchuan lies about halfway between the Yellow River and the edge of Helan Mountains.

 Climate

 Yinchuan has a cold desert climate (Köppen BWk) with an annual rainfall of 194 mm.
-Yinchuan has distinct seasons, with dry, cold winters, late springs and short summers.
-The monthly 24-hour average temperature ranges from −6.8 °C in January to 24.4 °C in July, with the annual mean at 10.1 °C. Diurnal temperature variation tends to be large due to the aridity, which also partly contributes to the sunny climate; with monthly percent possible sunshine ranging from 63 percent in three months to 71 percent in November, the city receives 2,906 hours of bright sunshine annually.
+Yinchuan has distinct seasons, with dry, cold winters, late springs and short hot summers.
+The monthly 24-hour average temperature ranges from −6.8 °C in January to 24.4 °C in July, with the annual mean at 10.1 °C. Diurnal temperature variation tends to be large due to the aridity, which also partly contributes to the sunny climate; with monthly percent possible sunshine ranging from 58 percent in January to 67 percent in November, the city receives 2,761 hours of bright sunshine annually.
 There are 158 frost-free days.